Experity/Embedded-Widget/README.md

 return the content that you wish to inject into the specified element on the page.

-Below is an example that displays a custom message any time the Clockwise API returns `"Closed"`.
+Below is an example that displays a custom message any time the clinic is closed.
 Otherwise, it displays the current wait as a 10-minute range.

 ```
 <html>